Table of Contents

 Detoxing is the first part of any addiction recovery treatment.
 However, most people who detox by themselves do have a relapse and end up living an addictive lifestyle again.
 If you want a better chance of being in a successful recovery, going to a professional detox program would be best.

-Here at Harmony Recovery Group, we can get you into a medically-supervised detox program, if that is what is needed in your case.
+Here at Harmony Health Group, we can get you into a medically-supervised detox program, if that is what is needed in your case.
 Then, you can work through the withdrawal with the help of trained doctors, nurses and addiction recovery professionals.

 After you get through the detox process, hopefully, you can start your recovery program on a stronger foundation.